kasiadamska/eurovision-song-science/README.md

 ## 📝 Citation

-> This dataset and analysis are part of an **upcoming publication**.
-The citation and link will be provided here upon publication.
+> This dataset and analysis are part of the following publication.
+>
+> Adamska, K., & Reiss, J. (2025).
+Predicting Eurovision Song Contest Results: A Hit Song Science Approach.Transactions of the International Society for Music Information Retrieval, 8(1), 93–107.
+DOI: https://doi.org/10.5334/tismir.214